BED & BREAKFAST ACADEMY BLOG

 Supplying your guests with toiletries is usually expected today.
 But offering them particularly nice toiletries and the right choice will give you bonus points.
 One of my bugbears is conditioning shampoo - extra points from me to any accommodation that provides separate shampoo and conditioner!

-One thing I used to do that was very popular with guests was to leave a postcard on the bed.
-It was a postcard I'd made from one of my own photos.
+One thing I did that guests loved was leaving a postcard on the bed.
+It was a postcard I made from one of my own photos.

-It wasn’t so much the postcard that worked well, but the fact that it had a stamp on it.
-I also left a note for guests, telling them where the nearest walking distance post box was.
-It was rare that the postcard wasn’t taken and sent to friends.
+What really made it popular was that it had a stamp on it, along with a note telling guests where the nearest post box was.
+It was rare that the postcard wasn't taken and sent to friends.

-Of course it had info about my B&B on it, so the receiving friend now knew about my business!
+Of course, the postcard had my B&B info on it, so the friend receiving it now knew about my business!

-If you don’t have your own postcards you could always buy them from a local business and then just put a label on them with your business name and website.
+If you don’t have your own postcards, you could buy some from a local business and put a label on them with your business name and website.

-You could also pop in blank greeting cards.
-Or if you know your guests are staying with you for a special occasion, a card from the host is usually appreciated.
+You could also include blank greeting cards.
+If you know your guests are staying for a special occasion, a card from the host is usually appreciated.

 Whenever my guests arrived, I’d ask them what they were planning to do during their stay.
 And I lost count of the people who replied with “We haven’t really got any plans, what would you suggest?”.
 So I’m a huge fan of providing itineraries for guests - both in advance on your B&B blog or by email, and in the room when they arrive.